What is Glaucoma?

 Tipos de Glaucoma

 Primary open-angle glaucoma.
-The eye’s filter (filtration angle) is open, but it does not work very well, so the fluid in the eye (aqueous humour) does not drain away correctly.
-It is the most frequent type of glaucoma and it develops very slowly and practically without any symptoms.
+The eye’s drainage system (angle) is open (not obstructed by other ocular structures), but it does not function properly, so the fluid in the eye (aqueous humor) does not drain correctly.
+It is the most common type of glaucoma and develops very slowly, with virtually no symptoms.

 Angle-closure glaucoma.
-The eye’s filter is closed and the aqueous humour does not have enough space to drain away from the front of the eye.
-This type of glaucoma is much less common and can occur slowly (chronic) or quickly (acute) with a rapid and painful increase in eye pressure.
+The eye’s drainage angle is closed, and the aqueous humor does not have enough space to exit the front part of the eye.
+This type is much less common and can occur slowly (chronic) or suddenly (acute), with a rapid and painful increase in intraocular pressure.

-Congenital glaucoma.
-This is a very rare type, but it can be very severe.
-It is normally present at birth or develops shortly after birth.
-Congenital glaucoma is caused by a deformity in the structure of the eye.
+Childhood glaucoma.
+This is a very rare but potentially severe type.
+It is usually present at birth (congenital) or develops shortly afterward.
+It is caused by a malformation of the eye’s structures.

 How many people does glaucoma affect?

-In our setting, glaucoma affects 2% of the population aged over 40 years.
-Recent studies estimate that there are around 1 million people with glaucoma in Spain, although approximately half of them are unaware they have the disease.
+In Spain, glaucoma affects 2–3% of the population over the age of 40.
+Recent studies estimate that around 1.5 million people have glaucoma, although half of them are unaware that they have the disease.

 Related contents